So You Think You Know Your Bird Names

 I love complicated and ridiculous bird names — Marbled Godwit, Ruddy Turnstone, and Flammulated Owl are a few of my favorites.

 But when I am reading very old bird books, I sometimes come across names I’m not familiar with — grass finch, summer bird, poke.
 Sometimes these old names are much more evocative of the species’ appearance or behavior than the names we use now, and a lot of them are easier to remember, if you ask me.
+The guy who raises hay on our place calls Mississippi Kites, blue hawks — that is a nice concise name and I like knowing it.

 I have recently come across a great resource for these old names, but before I share it, let’s take a little quiz, shall we?